Ruha Fifita: Career

 Ruha Fifita is a multi-disciplinary, visual and performing artist, choreographer, cultural ambassador, born in 1990 in Neiafu, Vava’u, Tonga.
 She graduated with a degree in Creative Industries from the Queensland University of Technology, Brisbane.
+She also works as Curatorial Assistant for Pacific Art at the Queensland Art Gallery | Gallery of Modern Art.

 Fifita was introduced to Ngatu, a traditional Tongan craft by her grandmother.
 A pivotal moment in Fifita's career came when she met contemporary Aotearoa artist Dame Robin White (Ngāti Awa, Pāhekā) in 2010.
 A series of collaborations began between the artists at galleries and festivals across Australasia and the Pacific.
 Together with White, she created projects aimed at exploring themes of prayer, conservation, collaboration, reciprocity, diversity, and unity.

 Fifita primarily works with Ngatu, painted tapa, which has been showcased in venues such as the National Gallery of Victoria in Melbourne, Australia.
 She supports increasing youth voices and fostering a continued link to indigenous culture, believing it to be one of the region’s greatest strengths.

 Fifita co-founded ON THE SPOT Inc. (OTS) in 2006.
 OTS is a community-based arts organisation for youth, familiarizing them with design and painting approaches.

 In partnership with Penina Hitti, Ebonie Fifita, Sheida Vazir-Zadeh, and Minaira Fifita she co-leads the artist collective Ivi, which focuses on utilizing collective Indigenous arts practices to support community-building efforts.
 Their work has been exhibited internationally, including at the Seoul Museum of Art, Mori Art Museum in Tokyo, and the National Gallery of Victoria in Melbourne.

 Fifita's art is deeply rooted in her exploration of spirituality, youth empowerment, and the role of artists in advancing civilization.
 Her ideas stem from her diverse cultural and spiritual background.
+Her personal identity also encompasses the Bahá'í faith and Welsh heritage, both of which inform her art practice.

 Fifita was selected as a delegate for the 2022 Australia Council Biennale Delegates Program, exploring various Biennale engagement approaches within an Australian and regional context.